ramtin-ehsani/Audio-Compression/README.md

 # Audio Compression

-The final project of Data Communications course Fall 2021.
+The final project of Data Communications course Spring 2021.

 ## Overview
 This project is about audio compression using `MATLAB` which consists of 2 phases over the course.